tobrun/jupyter-playground/README.md

 # Jupyter Playground

-The Jupyter Notebook Playground is a repository created to showcase a variety of experiments in data science and visualization.
-Using Jupyter notebooks as the primary tool, this repository serves as a platform for sharing knowledge and exploring the vast potential of data science.
-With a wide range of experiments and demonstrations, the Jupyter Notebook Playground provides an interactive and collaborative environment for users to engage with data science concepts and techniques
+The Jupyter Notebook Playground is a repository created to showcase my personal exploration in a variety of experiments in data science and visualization.

 ## How to Use Jupyter Notebook Playground?